-A brain tumour is a collection of cells that have grown in a non ordered way.
-Tumours that start in the brain are called primary brain tumours.
+A brain tumour is a collection of brain cells that have grown out of control.

-This is different to cancers that have spread to the brain from somewhere else in the body.
-These are called secondary brain tumours or brain metastases.
+This is different from cancers that have spread to the brain from somewhere else in the body.
+These are called secondary brain cancers or brain metastases.
 The information on this page is about primary brain tumours.

 Cancerous or non cancerous brain tumours

 Generally, brain tumours can be benign (non cancerous) or malignant (cancerous).

 Benign brain tumours